Ngufor-emmanuella/HelloMicroverse/README.md

 # Hello microverse

-> In this project i set up a "hello microverse" repository.No complex coding is required for this excercise.My goal here is to master all of the tools and best practice i learned about in the previous steps.
+> In this project I set up a "Hello Microverse" repository.
+No complex coding is required for this excercise.My goal here is to master all of the tools and best practice I learned about in the previous steps.

 ## Built With